ciarandeg/AudioRegions/README.md

 ## Another note, this time about the config files
 There should be no overlap between any of the regions in the `audio_regions.json` file.
 I do not know what happens when regions overlap, so don't do it -- the behaviour is undefined.
 Preferably stick to discrete, contiguous regions.

+## Credits
+Wand sprite by (GrandLibra)[twitter.com/Grand_Libra/]!
+Special thanks also to Layl, Denim, and Xenflux of the C&C team for all their programming insights.